vizzTools/vizzToolsCore/docs/index.md

 title: vizzToolsCore JSON Schema
 ---

-These documents describe the vizzTools core data models described using [JSON schema](https://json-schema.org/understanding-json-schema/).
+These documents describe the vizzTools core data models using [JSON schema](https://json-schema.org/understanding-json-schema/).

-Note, only high level objects are shown in the index (click on the object name for a detailed description), however all objects and properties are also available using the URL `https://vizztools.github.io/vizzToolsCore/json-schema/<name>`; hence this URL can be used for the JSON-LD `@context` property.
+Click on the object name for a detailed HTML description, you can also view the JSON schema or JSON-LD Example.

+The URL `https://vizztools.github.io/vizzToolsCore/json-schema` can be used for the JSON-LD `@context` property.

 Check out this [guide to using JSON schema in VSCode](https://omkarmore.wordpress.com/2017/04/07/json-schema/).